Unit 4 - Challenges of Expansion

 - How does Shays' Rebellion force George Washington out of his peaceful retirement at Mount Vernon?

-- How does Shays’ Rebellion prove the need for a new constitution and a strong central/federal government?
+- How does Shays' Rebellion prove that the current Constitution, The Articles of Confederation, was not working or there is now a need for a new constitution and a strong central/federal government?

 - 10 Days That Unexpectedly Changed America - Shays' Rebellion (Documentary)